hskl18/mail-guard/backend - lambda/README.md

+# Since Lambda response is not fast enough, we need to use a nextjs api route to handle the requests.

 # Smart Mailbox Backend API

 This backend service exposes RESTful endpoints for managing devices, mailbox events, image uploads, and notifications for the Smart Mailbox Monitor system.